eleblanc-ai/SweetPea/docs/back-end-functionality.md

-# Adding functionality to the Core Server
+# Adding functionality to the core server

-The SweetPea Core Server provides HTTP access to your behind-the-scenes functionality (e.g., database access, computations, user management).
-It serves your Application Programming Interface (API) and runs your supporting code according to HTTP requests from the SweetPea Core Website.
+The core server provides HTTP access to your behind-the-scenes functionality (e.g., database access, computations, user management).
+It serves your Application Programming Interface (API) and runs your supporting code according to HTTP requests from the core website.

 This tutorial walks through adding a new piece of functionality to the core server, covering three high-level steps:
 1. [Writing a function](#Writing-a-function)